The 2-Year Sleep Regression – How to Get Your Child Back to Sleep

 Avoid Making Assumptions

 Many parents assume that if their toddler is resisting naps or sleep, that they really don’t NEED a nap anymore, or they should have a later bedtime.
 Developmentally, though, your toddler still needs her sleep.
 She still needs her nap and bedtime to be at an age-appropriate time, so make sure that you’re getting her into bed, even if she sits and sings for 45 minutes.
-You don’t want to move her bedtime later or skip naps, only to want them back in 2 weeks when she’s totally melting down from lack of sleep.
+You don’t want to move her bedtime later or skip naps, only to want them back in two weeks when she’s totally melting down from lack of sleep.

 Set Some Rules